sudo-hecc/PyRunner/SECURITY.md

 ## Supported Versions

-Only the latest version of PytoBash is supported with security updates.
+Only the latest version of Pyrunner is supported with security updates.

 ## Reporting a Vulnerability